RedisLabs/redislabs-docs/content/rs/security/tls-ssl.md

 ## TLS authentication

-You can enable TLS for the following two scenarios:
+You can enable TLS for one or both of the following scenarios:

 1. Client-server traffic between your Redis clients and your Redis databases
 1. Replication and synchronization traffic between the nodes of a Redis Enterprise Software cluster